ASTM D4289 - Elastomer Compatibility of Lubricating Greases and Fluids

 Signiﬁcance and Use

-1.1 This test method evaluates the compatibility of lubricating greases and fluids with coupons cut from standard elastomer sheets (Practice D3182) or, optionally, from SAE Specification AMS 3217/2C (NBR-L) and AMS 3217/3B (CR) sheets.
-Compatibility is evaluated by determining the changes in volume and Durometer A hardness that occur when elastomer coupons are totally immersed in a lubricant sample for 70 h at either 100 °C or 150 °C or as required by the lubricant specification.
+1.1 This test method evaluates the compatibility of lubricating greases and ﬂuids with coupons cut from standard elastomer sheets (Practice D3182).
+Compatibility is evaluated by determining the changes in volume and Durometer A hardness that occur when elastomer coupons are totally immersed in a lubricant sample for 70 h or for a duration as required by the lubricant speciﬁcation at either 100 °C or 150 °C or at a test temperature as required by the lubricant speciﬁcation.

 1.2 This test method can also be used as a guide to evaluate the compatibility of greases with rubber products not in standard sheet form (Practice D3183).